seanloesch/salient-coursework/Java/DooLittleFarm/README.md

 farms (which facilitates the distribution of baby chickens, or chicks), and processes its `order`s as soon as possible with the chicks afforded to them by various `shipment`s.
-It prioritizes satisfying the oldest orders with the oldest shipments through the a system of custom-written stacks and queues.
+It prioritizes satisfying the oldest orders with the oldest shipments through a system of custom-written stacks and queues.

 The fulfillment document, [src/fulfillment.txt](src/fulfillment.txt), is organized in this format per each column (delimited by commas):